A Gatherer's Adventure in Isekai: Anime

 An anime television series adaptation was announced on March 10, 2025.
 It is produced by Genco, animated by Tatsunoko Production and SynergySP, and directed by Yoshinori Odaka, with Gigaemon Ichikawa handling series composition, Mayumi Watanabe designing the characters, and Hiroshi Takaki composing the music.
-The series premiered on October 7, 2025, on Tokyo MX and other networks.
+The series aired from October 7 to December 22, 2025, on Tokyo MX and other networks.
 The opening theme song is "Prologue", performed by Nornis, while the ending theme song is "Mugen Trip" (夢幻トリップ, Mugen Torippu), performed by Nakigoto.
 Crunchyroll is streaming the series.
-Muse Communication licensed the series in South and Southeast Asia (except Australia and New Zealand).
+Muse Communication licensed the series in South and Southeast Asia.